Strange metal in the doped Hubbard model via percolation

 \subsection{\texorpdfstring{$H$}{H} in terms of clusters}

 We can now restate the Hubbard Hamiltonian \cref{eq:HubbardH} for large $U$ in terms of clusters,

-The first term is the entire spin-up hopping $H_\uparrow$, the second term accounts for the chemical potential part of $H_\downarrow$---the sets of $N_c$ clusters being summed over are those which share a spin-down electron on their boundary---and the final term spanning the last two lines give the effect of spin-down electron hopping.
+The first term is the entire spin-up hopping $H_\uparrow$, the second term accounts for the chemical potential part of $H_\downarrow$---the sets of $N_c$ clusters being summed over are those which share a spin-down electron on their boundary---and the final term gives the effect of spin-down electron hopping.
 For this to be a complete rewriting we need to identify the different allowed cluster transformations $(N_c\to N'_c)$ generated by the spin-down hopping term.
-As noted above, we are guaranteed that there are only a finite number of these since $N_c$ and $N'_c$ are each restricted to be no greater than 4.
-In \cref{fig:clusterdynamics} we demonstrate the 8 distinct types of processes, ignoring cases where one of the involved clusters has $s=1$ and $\nu=0$.
-(We will keep only large clusters in our later approximations anyway).
-None involve more than 6 total clusters--4 becoming 2 or vice versa--so no term in \cref{eq:clusterH} can involve more than six cluster operators.
+As noted above, we are guaranteed that there are only a finite number of these since $N_c$ and $N'_c$ are bounded from above.
+In \cref{fig:clusterdynamics} we demonstrate the 8 distinct types of processes in the square lattice, ignoring cases where one of the involved clusters has $s=1$ and $\nu=0$.
+(We will keep only large clusters in our later approximations).
+None involve more than six total clusters--four becoming two or vice versa--so no term in \cref{eq:clusterH} for the square lattice can involve more than six cluster operators.
 For hexagonal and kagome lattices there are similar restrictions on the total number of possible operators; these have a coordination number of 3, so a term in the Hamiltonian can contain at most five clusters---three initial clusters becoming two final cluster, or vice versa.
-Even though \cref{eq:clusterH} is entirely from electron kinetic energy terms, we will refer to the multi-cluster terms as interactions since they have the form of interactions between clusters.
+Even though \cref{eq:clusterH} comes entirely from electron kinetic energy terms, we will refer to the multicluster terms as interactions since they have the form of interactions between clusters.

 Notice that despite the Hubbard Hamiltonian being completely local, the interaction matrix elements depend on the positions of electrons that are far apart; the cluster wave functions depend on the full shape of the involved clusters.
 This reflects the nonlocality of the strong correlations in the system generated by the Hubbard $U$.